 It is not easy to update this diary because I arrive in a country in the day and leave the next morning, the places with the times I can't always match them.
 In some places I will stay longer depending on needs and hospitality.
 Today I leave for Ruma where Mrs. Milanka Mircovic is waiting for me, who is part of the Belgrade trekking association and will give me hospitality.
 Yesterday with the owner and grandson from the Italian restaurant I went to the museum of Roman emperors in Sremska Mitrovica 18 Roman emperors were born.

 I have already passed through three countries in Serbia and tonight I am stopping in Sirmium, the old name of the city, now called Sremska Mitrovica.
 Here where I found accommodation thanks to the owner of the Italian restaurant "la mimosa".
 These days I have been driving on state roads with no paths and no spaces close to the freeway, it was not a good adventure, I was stressed by trucks and cars whizzing by me.
-Otherwise through very similar towns or villages at times, I notice that the past and the future as always continue to cohabit but, pointing out their differences...walls still with bullet holes next to manicured houses with flower gardens...
+Otherwise through very similar villages or towns at times, I notice that the past and the future as always continue to cohabit but, pointing out their differences...walls still with bullet holes next to manicured houses with flower gardens...

-I reached another milestone, the last country of Croatia and then I will be in Serbia.
+I have reached another milestone, the last country of Croatia and then I will be in Serbia.
 It is very hot so sometimes I get more tired than usual and I don't deny that for a few moments I even thought about quitting.
 I cannot find accommodation easily and when I am so tired I get despondent.
 Fortunately, eventually a solution is found...sometimes it is old friends, sometimes my daughters other times people found by chance, the important thing is that my trust in others is repaid and gives me an extra push to continue this long adventure.

 Arriving early in this small town I decided to do some sightseeing in the museum, by now I am closer to Serbia and the change I am beginning to see in the buildings as well as the people.
 Certainly the bigger the town the less people are squeamish but the language problem remains, English is not a widely used language here.
 In the evening I went to a pub where I had the pleasure of meeting Ivan, he was the only one who spoke English so I took advantage of his willingness to let him tell me about the place.